Man dies after being struck by lightning on New Jersey golf course

-It happened around 3:45 p.m. at the Burlington Country Club located on the 100 block of Burrs Road in Westampton Township.
+Michael Ward, 70, of Florence, was found near the 7th hole of the course at the Burlington Country Club in Westampton Township about 3:50 p.m. and was pronounced dead at the scene, authorities said.

-Officials tell Action News that a man was struck by lightning while playing golf between the 6th and 7th holes during a thunderstorm.
+At the time of the lightning strike, isolated pop-up thunderstorms were in the area.

-According to Westampton Township police, the victim was found under a tree; detectives believe he was seeking shelter there.
+According to Westampton Township police, the victim was found under a tree.
+Detectives believe he was seeking shelter there.

 Police also say the tree was struck by the lightning bolt first.